sls1005/cpptuples/README.md

 # CPP Tuples

 A Nim wrapper for C++'s `std::tuple`, the variadic `class`.
 However, it is not wrapped as a `type` with variadic generic parameters, because there's (currently) no such thing in Nim.
-Instead, it is wrapped as a type with _no_ generic parameters.
+Instead, it is wrapped as a type with _no_ generic parameter.
 The actual type is inferred by the C++ compiler.

 ### Example